SabaLab/diffEnrich/README.md

 <td style="text-align:left;">

-Ratio of number of genes observed from the gene list 2 annotated to the KEGG pathay to the number of genes expected from the gene list 2 annotated to the KEGG pathway if ther was no enrichment (i.e. KEGG\_PATHWAY\_in\_list2/expected\_list2)
+Ratio of number of genes observed from the gene list 2 annotated to the KEGG pathway to the number of genes expected from the gene list 2 annotated to the KEGG pathway if there was no enrichment (i.e. KEGG\_PATHWAY\_in\_list2/expected\_list2)

 </td>